Oncorporation/filesystem_server/README.md

 # FileSystem MCP Server

-A Model Context Protocol (MCP) server that provides filesystem access tools for AI assistants like Copilot.
-This server allows controlled access to local directories and files with configurable restrictions.
+A Model Context Protocol (MCP) server that provides filesystem access tools for AI assistants like GitHub Copilot.
+This server is **specifically designed for local development environments** such as **Visual Studio 2022**, Visual Studio Code (without workspace files), and other IDEs that don't rely on code-workspace configurations.

+## ??
+Target Environment

+This MCP server is optimized for:
+- **Visual Studio 2022** development workflows
+- **Local development environments** without complex workspace setups
+- **Direct folder access** scenarios where you need filesystem operations
+- **Development environments that don't use `.code-workspace` files**
+- **Individual project directories** rather than multi-root workspaces

 ## Features

 - **Directory Traversal**: List contents of allowed directories
 - **File Reading**: Read contents of files with allowed extensions
 - **Security**: Access restricted to configured directories and file types
 - **Configuration**: JSON-based configuration for easy setup
+- **Local Development Focus**: Perfect for Visual Studio 2022 and similar environments

 ## Installation

-1. Ensure you have Python 3.10+ installed
+1. Ensure you have **Python 3.10+** installed
 2. Navigate to the project directory
 3. Install dependencies using uv:
    ```bash